Why are we revisiting Ottawa’s ward structure?

 - Balancing the Components of Effective Representation: While all components of effective representation must be taken into consideration, they are not all equal.
 Voter parity, respecting communities of interest, and well-defined, coherent ward boundaries are the most important components.

-How will the City review its ward structure?
+How is the City reviewing its ward structure?

-- Lead the public consultation process (Round 1)
+- Led the public consultation process (Round 1)

-- Prepare and present an Information Report to the Finance and Economic Development Committee and City Council setting out options for re-aligning Ottawa’s wards
+- Preparedand presented an Information Report to the Finance and Economic Development Committee and City Council setting out options for re-aligning Ottawa’s wards

 - Lead the public consultation process (Round 2)